GoogleChrome/developer.chrome.com/site/en/docs/extensions/mv3/faq/index.md

 ### Why do wildcard matches not work for top level domains? {: #faq-dev-16 }

-You cannot use wildcard match patterns like `https://google.*/*` to match top leve domains (like `https://google.es` and `https://google.fr`) due to the complexity of actually restricting such a match to only the desired domains.
+You cannot use wildcard match patterns like `https://google.*/*` to match top level domains (like `https://google.es` and `https://google.fr`) due to the complexity of actually restricting such a match to only the desired domains.